Evolution Escape Room (Biology)- Evidence, Natural Selection, Lamarck vs Darwin, Cladograms

 MP.4 — Use math to model evolutionary patterns.

-Analyzing evidence of evolution
+Analyzing evidence for evolution

-Distinguishing between Lamarck's and Darwin's ideas
+Distinguishing between Lamarck’s and Darwin’s explanations

-Evaluating examples of natural selection
+Evaluating examples of natural selection using data and scenarios

-Creating an evolutionary tree
+Constructing an evolutionary tree to model relationships

 Grade Recommendation